SamuelR827/SRantz_Project1JobsPython/README.md

 of the user's entered job and generate json results into a database.
 The program will also fetch data from an Excel spreadsheet provided in the project.
 Some of this spreadsheet has missing data, so for that missing data in the database it will be set to N/A.

+A GUI will be created after a search is finished.
+From here the user can view all jobs in a list containing the job name and company name.
+The user can also view more information on a single job by clicking on a job from the list.
+The user can also filter out jobs by keyword, location, if the job is remote or not, and minimum salary.
+The user can also view the data on a map that points to where the job is located.
+The map will only display the data that is on the list.
+So if the user filtered out data, only the filtered data will have markers,

 The database is named job_results.db and in the project directory that was cloned.
 Three tables are generated jobs, job_links, job_qualifications.